-For CCD sensors the physical mechanism of generating charges inside the depletion zone is identical, but instead of a direct signal amplification inside the light sensor, the charge is shifted outside the light sensing area of the image sensor.
-Not until then it is amplified, however more details and information can be found in the mentioned literature.
+For CCD sensors the physical mechanism of generating charges inside the depletion zone is identical, but instead of a direct signal amplification inside the light

 Unwanted effects: Besides this ideal functionality, there are some common nonideal effects that should be considered.
 Not every photon of the right energy will create a free electron-hole-pair that accumulates in the capacitance.
 The photon matter interaction in general obeys to the Possion statistics which has a parameter that depends on the penetration depth of the photon into the matter as well as on the photon's energy.